-The last relevant literature surveyed is a study which examines major industrial accidents since 1917.
-This work is based on data from the United Nations Environment Program and was originally compiled by the Organization for Economic Cooperation and Development.
+This literature examines major industrial accidents since 1917.
 The information from these has been used to create a database called MInA (Major Industrial Accidents) which exists at the Aristotle University of Thessaloniki, Greece.
 The authors of this work Mihailidou, Antoniadis, and Assael, have made some interesting observations.
-The study revealed that developed nations had a far greater number of industrial accidents compared with developing ones.
+They revealed that developed nations had a far greater number of industrial accidents compared with developing ones.
 The U.S.A. is only one of the 52 nations in the study and yet it accounts for 193 out of the total of 319 documented accidents (39%).
 The study acknowledges that developed nations have far greater industrialization and thus a greater potential for industrial accidents, but the much lower numbers in developing economies for such accidents may also be due to "the political, economic or social conditions" which discourage proper reporting.
-Another revelation of the study is the rates of fatal accidents in developed versus developing nations.
 Although the total number of accidents in developed nation is much greater, the mortality rate in developing nations is much greater.
-This rate for developing countries is about 254 deaths per accident and about 14 per accident in developed nations [7].
+This rate for developing countries is about 254 deaths per accident compared to 14 per accident in developed nations [7].

-3. DATA AND METHODOLOGY
+3. METHODOLOGY

 Our hypothesis is that the relationship between safety performance in a society and level of national income determine the occurrence of fatal occupational injuries (See Graph 1).

-If the country has low criteria for safety standards then the country, the evidence shows, has more cases of fatal occupational injuries.
-On the other hand, countries with higher safety standards generally have fewer cases of occupational injuries.
+H1: If the country has low criteria for safety standards then the country, the evidence shows, has more cases of fatal occupational injuries.

+H2: On the other hand, countries with higher safety standards generally have fewer cases of occupational injuries.

 We compare four countries from the emerging markets and four countries from the developed economies.
 The four selected countries from the emerging markets are Russia, India, Mexico, and Thailand.
 The ones from the developed economies are USA, Norway, Germany, and United Kingdom.
 Our data focus on the country's Gross Domestic Product (GDP), its number of workers, the number of cases of fatal occupational injury, and the rate of fatal occupational injury.